CodeCatz/codecatz-tutorial/2-new-project/index.md

 After you've explored the website, go back to the Terminal.
 Press the Control and C keys (not `cmd`!) on your keyboard to stop running the website.
 If you go back to your web browser now and refresh your website, it won't work anymore.
 Go back to the Terminal and run the website again with `jekyll serve`.

 <div class="hint">
-Hint: remember this part, so you can visit your website on your own later on.
+Hint: remember this part so that you can visit your website on your own later on.
 Remember to run <code>jekyll serve</code> from the Terminal inside the folder of your Jekyll project (use <code>pwd</code> to check whether you're in the right folder).
 </div>

 ## Get to know your website